Geo. F. Trumper

 Geo.
 F. Trumper is a British men's barber and perfumer in London, England, which sells its own brand of men's fragrances and personal grooming products.
-It was established in 1875 by George Francis William Trumper as a Gentlemen's Barber Shop.
-George Trumper was not only an excellent barber but also a master perfumer, and he soon gained a reputation as such among the gentlemen of London's elite.
+It was established in 1875 by George Francis William Trumper as a gentlemen's barber shop.

 Locations

 Geo.
 F. Trumper operates two retail locations in London.
 The first one is in the original shop at 9 Curzon Street in Mayfair, and the second one is at 1 Duke of York Street in St James's.
 At the shop in Curzon Street, the interior retains the original mahogany cubicles and glass display cases that were installed in the 20th century.
 The firm's head office is located at 166 Fairbridge Road in north London.